Michael-Kidd/GestureBasedUI-Project/README.md

 * **Processor** -	ARM Cortex M4 processor

 * **Haptic Feedback** -	Short, medium, long vibrations

+##### Potential Myo Project
+Our first idea for using the Myo was to use the device as a fall sensor for elderly people or people with physical disabilities.
+The idea was based on a par written by Shalom Greene, Himanshu Thapliyal and David Carpenter.
+Titled [IoT-Based Fall Detection for Smart Home Environments](https://www.researchgate.net/publication/312962914_IoT-Based_Fall_Detection_for_Smart_Home_Environments).
+It covered the benefits of using IoT devices as fall detector and for contacting emergency services in the event of an accident where the person was unable to respond physically or verbally.

+We decided against this because the idea of constantly wearing an armband for an elderly or physically disabled person, could cause health risks with blood flow on that arm for the wearer.
+The idea may be worth revisiting with a wrist worn sensor as many elderly or disabled people wear them already for emergency purposes.

 #### Xbox Kinect Version 1
 ![Kinect1](http://jordanpelovitz.com/wp-content/uploads/2015/04/Xbox-360-Kinect-Standalone.png)